TinyML Design Contest for Life-Threatening Ventricular Arrhythmia Detection: Results and Analysis

 \subsection{Performance by Memory Footprint}

 We present the memory footprint of selected teams and analyze the effect of different types of AI/ML algorithms and deployment tools on the memory footprint.
 Fig~.\ref{fig-result-flash} shows the memory footprint of the top 10 teams which occupied the lowest flash memory.
-As shown in the figure, the 1st place team \textit{MIT-HAN-Lab} uses only 11.18 \textit{KiB} space on board to execute their design.
-Team \textit{UBPercept} uses 16.40 \textit{KiB}, which ranks 3rd place.
+As shown in the figure, the 3rd place team uses only 11.18 \textit{KiB} space on board to execute their design.
+The 5th place team uses 16.40 \textit{KiB}, which ranks 3rd place.
 The adopted decision tree significantly reduces the memory overhead.
-As for \textit{Xtreme XNOR} and \textit{EmPasLab}, they adopt CNN with an extremely simple structure and implement the model with pure C code to reduce the memory footprint.
-Team \textit{NEUYanzhiWangLab\&COCOPIE} adopts quantization on the CNN model to shrink the model size and deploy it with CMSIS-NN on board.
-As shown in Fig.~\ref{fig-result-flash}, the rest of the teams ranked 7th-10th place adopt CNN and deploy the model with X-Cube-AI.
+The 14th place team adopts quantization on the CNN model to shrink the model size and deploy it with CMSIS-NN on board.
+As shown in Fig.~\ref{fig-result-flash}, the rest of the teams adopt CNN and deploy the model with X-Cube-AI.
 These teams apply quantization, pruning, and resource-aware neural architecture search to shrink the model size.